 - Will they help connect you with a lawyer or escrow specialist if they don’t offer these services on site?

-- What is the screening process for the egg donor and/or surrogate?
+- What is the screening process for an egg donor and/or surrogate?

-- Do they help you to choose an insurance plan for your surrogate?
+- Will the agency help you choose an insurance plan for your surrogate?